orbeon/orbeon-forms-doc/form-builder/actions.md

 ## Introduction

-The Form Builder action editor is an [Orbeon Forms PE](http://www.orbeon.com/pricing) feature and allows you to implement simple actions in your form.
+The Form Builder Action Editor is an [Orbeon Forms PE](http://www.orbeon.com/pricing) feature and allows you to implement simple actions in your form.
 The basic philosophy goes as follows:

 1. React to an event occurring on the form, such as the form being loaded or a user action.
 2. Call an HTTP or database service: